Joint modeling of wind speed and wind direction through a conditional approach: Simulation Study

-The purposes of this simulation study are fourfold: (i). to demonstrate how we implement the \texttt{BWHR} method, (ii). to assess the estimation performance of wind direction distribution, $[\Phi]$, by a von Mises mixture distribution, (iii). to compare the \texttt{BWHR} method to the \texttt{BPQR} in terms of $[R|\Phi=\phi]$, and (iv). to investigate the performance of the \texttt{BWHR} method in estimating the changes in the joint distribution of wind speed and direction.
+The purposes of this simulation study are fourfold: (i). to demonstrate how we implement the \texttt{BWHR} method, (ii). to assess the performance of the wind direction distribution estimation, $[\Phi]$, by a von Mises mixture distribution, (iii). to compare the \texttt{BWHR} method to the \texttt{BPQR} and AL methods in terms of $[R|\Phi=\phi]$, and (iv). to investigate the performance of the \texttt{BWHR} method in estimating the changes in the joint distribution of wind speed and direction.
+Simulated wind direction distributions were chosen to represent a variety of scenarios, ranging from a distribution concentrated at a dominant direction to one that is roughly uniformly spread across all directions.
+In our simulation study, all distributions were estimated using a von Mises mixture distribution applied to our motivated datasets, which led to at least three components.
+The first two scenarios incorporated four components, while the third used three.